Eileen Collins: Early life

 Eileen Marie Collins was born in Elmira, New York, on 19 November 1956.
 Her parents were James Edward Collins and his wife Rose Marie née O'Hara.
-Her father's ancestors came to America from County Cork in Ireland in the mid-1800s, settling in Pennsylvania and Elmira, New York.
+Her father's ancestors came to the United States from County Cork in Ireland in the mid-1800s, settling in Pennsylvania and Elmira, New York.
 She had three siblings: an older brother, a younger sister, and a younger brother.
 Her father served in the US Navy in the Pacific Theater during World War II.
-After the war he managed the family bar, then became a surveyor.
+After the war he managed the family bar, and then became a surveyor.
 Her parents separated when she was young, and her mother took a job as a stenographer at the Elmira Correctional Facility.
 As a child, Collins was shy and needed speech therapy for her stutter.
 She joined the Girl Scouts.
 She expressed an early interest in becoming a pilot, subscribing to Air Force Magazine and reading books about World War II-era military aviators such as Fate Is the Hunter and God Is My Co-Pilot.

 Collins attended St. Patrick's School in Elmira up to the eighth grade and then Notre Dame High School, a Catholic high school, but was unhappy there.
 The family home was badly damaged by flooding caused by Hurricane Agnes in June 1972, and with finances tight, she was able to convince her mother to allow her to transfer to Elmira Free Academy, a public high school.
 After graduating from Elmira Free Academy in 1974, Collins considered enlisting in the US Air Force, but her father was adamantly opposed.
 Instead, she attended Corning Community College, where she earned an associate degree in mathematics in 1976.
 She then entered Syracuse University, which she chose because it had an Air Force Reserve Officer Training Corps (AFROTC) program.